XMUT-Service-Computing-Group/Chinese-Text-Processing-Service/README.md

 Owned by: Service Computing Research Group, School of Software Engineering, Xiamen University of Technology

-## This service offers functions to conduct text processing for Simplified Chinese.
-The current version has functions to generates key words and sentiment scores for any given text dataset.
+This service offers functions to conduct text processing for Simplified Chinese.
+The current version has functions to generate key words and sentiment scores for any given text dataset.